Girl talking to mother while he is working at home

 • If you have a budget, look for serious cuts (keep only your “needs” and ditch everything else).
 Remember—it's only temporary.

 • Get creative with solutions.
-If you can't afford your car, a loan might not be the answer.
+If you can’t afford your car, adding a new loan might not be the answer.
 Maybe you need to sell your car and take the bus for a while.
 Or use it and do some gig work for a rideshare app or a delivery service.

 • If you can’t budget your way out of your bind, do you qualify for government or community-based aid?
 Find agencies and organizations that can help and put their contact information in your plan.
 Make some calls the next business day.